ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

     !!! tip
         This step should only be done once

-    For further instructions on assigning the target _persistent session_, refer to the [detailed guide](#specify-target-persistent-session).
+    For further instructions on assigning the target _persistent session_, refer to the [Detailed guide](#specify-target-persistent-session).

 - **Rose/Cylc setup**<br>
     To get the required _Rose/Cylc_ setup, run: